OADA/oada-docs/rest-specs/API-Philosophy.md

 In the example above, the property `otherResource` and `otherResourceVersioned` both link to `/resources/abc123` and `otherResourceSubDocument` and `otherResourceVersionedSubDocument` both link to the `abc123`'s `/a/b` sub-document, `/resources/abc123/a/b`.
 When resource `abc123` changes, the _rev in both versioned links here will eventually change to match the new `_rev` of resource `abc123`.

-A link to a meta document can be made using the same functionality by replacing `_id` with `_metaid`.
+A link to a meta document can be made using the same functionality.

 ## Bookmarks